 The blade clamp accepts T-shank blades but does not accept U-shank type.
 Changing blades is easy with a tool-less blade change system.
 You simply rotate the blade ejector and the clamp ejects the hot blade.
 Although this is pretty useful, some users experienced difficulties with this feature.

-This saw is lightweight but it still has a solid feel and it's well constructed.
+This saw is lightweight but it still has a solid feel and it’s well constructed.
 It is well balanced and doesn’t vibrate too much, thanks to the earlier mentioned low-vibration plunging design.
-The heavy-gauge steel footplate allows for dual bevel adjustment up to 45° with use of the Allen key.
+The heavy-gauge steel footplate allows for dual bevel adjustment up to 45° with the use of the Allen key.

 Below are the cutting capacities: